What is Osteopathy?

 Because osteopathy emphasizes self-healing, I may also advise dietary changes, home exercise programs and lifestyle adjustments.
 All treatment programs are highly individualized and depend on the patient’s current condition, past history, and ability to adapt to change.
 Most simple problems often require only 1-3 treatments.
 Children should always be accompanied.

 The first visit can take up to 60 minutes.
-I would like to point out that you are not paying for a certain period of time but rather for my knowledge and that treatments may sometimes be longer or shorter than 45 minutes.
+I would like to point out that you are not paying for a certain period of time but rather for my knowledge and that follow-up treatments may sometimes be longer or shorter than 40 minutes.

 Invoice (if agreed before treatment)